Discover how an eSIM management platform enables you to handle connectivity, minimize downtime, and simplify deployments at scale.

 That’s where eSIM management platforms come in.
 These platforms offer a centralized solution for remotely deploying and managing embedded SIM profiles at scale, thereby eliminating the need for manual swaps and carrier lock-in.

-In this post, we’ll explain how eSIM management platforms work, walk through practical use cases, and show you what to look for when choosing a solution to scale connectivity more efficiently.
+In this post, we’ll explain how eSIM management platforms work, walk through practical use cases, and show you what to look for when choosing an eSIM solution to scale connectivity more efficiently.

 An eSIM management platform lets you remotely manage SIM profiles embedded in connected devices.
 It supports the full eSIM lifecycle: provisioning, activation, switching, deactivation, and deletion.